>

 Understanding and identifying discrimination based on origin

-• Presentation of the legal framework for discrimination in the workplace
+• Overview of the legal framework for discrimination in the workplace

 • Definition of forms of discrimination: direct, indirect, systemic